venkat-nallapu/prediction-of-SWCC/README.md

 # Prediction of Soil–Water Characteristic Curve (SWCC)

-This repository contains a Jupyter Notebook (`explo.ipynb`) demonstrating a machine-learning pipeline to predict the Soil–Water Characteristic Curve (SWCC) using soil properties.
+This repository contains a Jupyter Notebook (`swcc-predict.ipynb`) demonstrating a machine-learning pipeline to predict the Soil–Water Characteristic Curve (SWCC) using soil properties.
 SWCC relates volumetric water content with matric suction and plays a key role in geotechnical and hydrological engineering.

 ---